moon1124-ctrl/moon1124-ctrl/README.md

   - Secure signature verification: Uses HMAC with a shared WEBHOOK_SECRET and crypto.timingSafeEqual to validate the x-hub-signature-256 header before accepting requests.
   - Infrastructure automation: Designed to be deployed and configured with Pulumi, provisioning the necessary cloud resources and wiring GitHub webhooks to your receiver.
   - Dashboard visualization: Intended to feed GitHub repository metrics into Grafana so you can build panels for pushes, PRs, issues, contributors, and other activity trends.
-  - Local-friendly workflow: Can run the webhook receiver locally on port 4000, then expose it securely via a tunnel (e.g., Cloudflare Tunnel or similar) for GitHub to reach during development.
+  - Local-friendly workflow: Can run the webhook receiver locally on port 4000, then expose it securely via a tunnel for GitHub to reach during development.
 - **Links**: [Code](https://github.com/dile-pixel/real-time-metric-dashboard.git)

 ### [Project 3] - Creative Collaboration Platform